fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/kubernetes-helm/README.md

+# Kubernetes - Local Configuration (kubernetes-helm)

+Access a local (or remote) Kubernetes cluster from inside a dev container using your local config.
+Includes kubectl, Helm, and the Docker CLI.

 ## Using this template

 > **Note:** If you would prefer to not set up Kubernetes locally or are using a cloud-based environment, you may find the [Kubernetes - Minikube-in-Docker](../kubernetes-helm-minikube) definition more interesting.